Matheuslm10/wongames-client/README.md

 ## :arrows_counterclockwise: Continuous Integration

-To automatically identify code problems on a regular basis - with each new set of changes incorporated - a continuous integration solution has been implemented to ensure higher software quality for the project.
+To automatically identify code problems on a regular basis (with each new set of changes incorporated) a continuous integration solution has been implemented to ensure higher software quality for the project.
 GitHub Actions has been employed for this purpose, actively detecting new modifications and triggering end-to-end tests automatically.

 When a new change request is created in the wongames-client repository, a Github action is initiated, building an end-to-end testing environment from Docker images.
 These images are automatically generated for each commit to the [wongames-api](https://github.com/Matheuslm10/wongames-api) and [wongames-database](https://github.com/Matheuslm10/wongames-database) repositories.